-Specify the drawing scale value by going to Tools > Options > LibreOffice Draw > General (Figure 283) and selecting a value from the Drawing scale drop-down list.
+Specify the drawing scale value by going to Tools > Options > LibreOffice Draw > General (macOS LibreOffice > Preferences > LibreOffice Draw > General) to open the Options dialog (Figure 291) and select a value from the Drawing scale drop-down list.
 The default setting for this option is 1:1.
-When a change is made to the drawing scale, it is reflected in the rulers at the top and left side of the Workspace.
+When a change is made to the drawing scale, it is reflected in the rulers at the top and left side of of the Workspace.